Pierre David-Weill: Early life

 Pierre Sylvain Désiré Gérard David-Weill was born on 8 March 1900 in Paris, France, into a Jewish family.
 His father, David David-Weill (1871-1952), was the chairman of Lazard Frères; his mother was Flora Raphaël.

 Career

 David-Weill became a partner in the Paris office of the family's bank in 1927, when its chairman was Raymond Philippe.

 Along with Lazard Frères minority partner, André Meyer, Pierre David-Weill and his family fled the German occupation of France during World War II to the safety of the United States.
-There, he took charge of the firm's office in New York City where he remained until the liberation of France by Allied Forces in 1944.
+There, he took charge of the firm's office in New York City, where he remained until the liberation of France by Allied Forces in 1944.
 On his return to Paris, he left André Meyer in charge of American operations, and along with Felix Rohatyn, they expanded the Lazard Frères business to make it a leading Euro-American investment bank.

 Personal life

 David-Weill married Berthe Haardt in 1932.
-They had a son, Michel David-Weill (born 1932) and a daughter, Eliane David-Weill (born in 1935).
+They had a son, Michel David-Weill (born 1932), and a daughter, Eliane David-Weill (born 1935).